 I have over 4k songs on my computer's music library.
 There's jazz, hip hop, some rap, R&B, bluegrass, big band, heavy metal, death metal, rock 'n' roll, soundtracks, indie, and so much more.
 A lot more.

-I'm a woman in her 30s, permanently disabled, Progressive Democrat, activist and peaceful/non-violent protester, politically active, inter-sectional feminist, very INTP, gamer, science lover, fairy collector, writer, painter, quilter, and jewelry designer/maker.
+I'm a woman in her 30s, permanently disabled, Progressive Democrat, activist and peaceful/non-violent protester, politically active, inter-sectional feminist, very INTP, gamer, science lover, fairy collector, witch/pagan, writer, painter, quilter, and jewelry designer/maker.
 That's the short version.
 For details you'll need to ask questions.

 I have asthma and therefore can't receive anything that is tainted by cigarette smoke.
 The smell makes me gag and often sets off an asthma attack.
 Strong smells in general have a negative effect on me due to my sensitivity to smell.
+This also includes incense.
+I've received incense in two trades and had to toss the stuff in the trash.
+I can't use it.

 I have Celiac Disease.
 If the item contains gluten I can't use/consume it.